 PhD Supervision Interests

-Jekaterina is willing to consider supervision of PhD students in the following areas: Risk and uncertainty in international business relationships and markets; network and transnational governance; institutional entrepreneurship; policy making and regulations in the context of emerging technologies and new markets.
+Jekaterina is willing to consider supervision of PhD students in the following areas: Risk and uncertainty in international business relationships and markets; network and transnational governance; institutional entrepreneurship; design thinking and innovation management in policy making and regulation of emerging technologies and new markets.